manzumrahman/manzumrahman/README.md

 # Assalamualaikum<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, Welcome to my GitHub Profile

 # I am Md.
 Manzum Rahman
 ### I am a student of 7th Grade in Faujdarhat Cadet College, *Bangladesh* .I am 14 years old.
 Coding is my hobby.
 I spend most of my free time in it.
 I mainly interested in machine learning , Artificial Intelligence and all those cool stuff.
 I also like competetive programming.
+I tried game development too and know a little about it .
 I also like to develope websites, though I mostly  work with backend stuff ,I also play around with front end development.

 ### **In short, I like to do a bit of everything I like :)**